datacommonsorg/docsite/data_model.md

 ---
 layout: default
-title: Key concepts
+title: Key concepts and common tasks
 nav_order: 3
 ---

 {: .no_toc}
-# Key concepts
+# Key concepts and common tasks

 Whether you're just exploring the data on [datacommons.org](http://datacommons.org), using the programmatic APIs, or contributing data, it's helpful to have a basic understanding of some of the key concepts in Data Commons.
 Use the following guidance:
 - If you are only using Data Commons interactive tools, Google Sheets, CSV download, or BigQuery, you should at least be familiar with [entities](#entity) and [statistical variables](#statistical-variable).
 You may wish to just skip directly to those sections.